Ada-Developers-Academy/daily-curriculum/cohort_schedules/C03_internship.md

 - 3:00 - 5:00- Code Reviewing and helping C4

 ## Session 10
-- 1:00- 5:00 - 12 Students @ AdaHQ for Mock interviewing with coaches
+- 1:00- 5:00 - 8 Students @ AdaHQ for Mock interviewing with coaches
-- *if you are one of the 12 in this week please arrive at 1:00 and plan to stay till 5:00.
+- *if you are one of the 8 in this week please arrive at 1:00 and plan to stay till 5:00.
 You will be code reviewing when you are not interviewing.

 ## Session 11
 - 1:00 - 5:00 - 1:1 Resume Review with Annie.
 Code Reviewing

 ## Session 12
-- 1:00- 5:00 - 12 Students @ AdaHQ for Mock interviewing with coaches
+- 1:00- 5:00 - 8 Students @ AdaHQ for Mock interviewing with coaches
-- *if you are one of the 12 in this week please arrive at 1:00 and plan to stay till 5:00.
+- *if you are one of the 8 in this week please arrive at 1:00 and plan to stay till 5:00.
 You will be code reviewing when you are not interviewing.

 ## Session 13
+- 1:00-5:00 - 8 Students will be conducting 50 minute mock interviews
 - 1:00- 2:30 - Lightning Talks to C4 about internships
 - 2:30- 3:00- Check-in with Alexandra
 - 3:00- 5:00- Code Reviewing and helping C4 with Capstones